kaiachain/kaia-docs/docs/misc/faq.md

 ## Which wallets support Kaia? <a id="which-wallets"></a>
-Kaia is supported by the cold wallet D’cent, as well as a host of hot wallets like Kaikas, MetaMask and more.
+Kaia is supported by the cold wallet D’cent, as well as a host of hot wallets like Kaia Wallet, MetaMask and more.
 Please refer to the list [here](http://klaytn.foundation/ecosystem).

 ## What is Mainnet, what is Kairos? <a id="what-is-mainnet-what-is-kairos"></a>